Paulo Estrela

-Paulo Estrela Moreira Alves (born 20 February 1999) is a Portuguese professional footballer who plays as a midfielder.
+Paulo Estrela Moreira Alves (born 20 February 1999) is a Portuguese professional footballer who plays as a midfielder for Kategoria e Parë club Skënderbeu.

 Club career

 Porto

 Estrela was born in Paços de Ferreira, Porto District.
 He joined FC Porto's academy at the age of 10.

 On 7 March 2018, Estrela played his first match as a professional with the B team, coming on as a second-half substitute in a 6–0 away loss against C.D.
 Nacional in the LigaPro.

 Portimonense

 In June 2019, Estrela signed a three-year contract with Primeira Liga club Portimonense SC, being initially assigned to its under-23 team where he acted as captain.
 He only made his league debut on 16 April 2022, as a late substitute in the 7–0 defeat at former side Porto.

 Estrela scored his first goal in the top division on 16 September 2022, the only in a win over G.D.
 Chaves through a penalty.